ANPR is a technology that is having a huge impact on traffic management. But what is it and what is driving its exponential rise in popularity?

 The UK police use the ANPR network to detect, deter and disrupt criminality at local, regional and national levels.
 The Police do this by taking a wide range of actions such as detecting uninsured/untaxed vehicles, identifying stolen vehicles, or using the data as case evidence for major, and organised crime.

 The UK Police use ANPR cameras that are part of the National ANPR Infrastructure (NAI).
-All LEAs that use the NAI have approved LEA status and are listed in the National ANPR Standards for Policing (NASP).
+All Law Enforcement Agencies (LEAs) that use the NAI have approved LEA status and are listed in the National ANPR Standards for Policing (NASP).

 Who controls the use of ANPR camera data?